varnish/hitch/docs/configuration.md

 If you are listening to ports under 1024 (443 comes to mind), you need to start Hitch as root.
 In those cases you *must* use --user/-u to set a non-privileged user `hitch` can setuid() to.
+If you are aware of the security implications and insist on running the worker threads as root too, both the user and the group must be set to root.

 ## Preparing PEM files